Snapshots

 1995 was a year of change.
 Peace treaties come and go.
 Military powers come and go.
 People like me come and go.

-In March, my friend, my best friend in the whole world was murdered.
+In March 1995, Dragan, my best friend in the whole world was murdered.

-He was right next to me when he fell.
+He stood right beside me when he fell.
 The sniper was either a Croat or maybe from the UN but the sniper was not a Serb, that much I know.
-From where the shot came from, the sniper had plenty of time to choose between us.
-He purposely chose to shoot him between the shoulder blades.
-The sniper could have shot both of us but he did not take a second shot.
-My friend was shot purely out of spite during an alleged UN ceasefire agreement.
+From where we were standing, the sniper had plenty of time to choose between us.
+He purposely chose to shoot Dragan between the shoulder blades.
+The sniper could have quickly shot both of us but he did not take a second shot.
+Dragan was shot purely out of spite during an alleged UN ceasefire agreement.

-Seeing my friend on the ground, moments ago full of life now lifeless like so many others we had seen before was truly devastating.
+Seeing him on the ground, moments ago full of life now lifeless was truly devastating.
 I felt utterly lost and did not know if I wanted to live or die without my best friend.
-Numbness washed over me for about an hour but soon anger took its place.
+Numbness washed over me as I sat there next to him, in clear sight of the sniper and perhaps others.
+I think, like me, they did not care.
+About an hour later, the numbness left and was replaced by anger.

 I returned to the apartment building with the same somber look on my face as Mrs. K. Unlike her, however, I was not just broken, I was furious.
 It was time for me to go and leave the residents behind.
 In time, I left my homeland behind as well.